 When I Work product that streamlines the schedule building and distribution process.
 See Setting Up Scheduling for Your Business.

-A time period during which an employee works a position at a location or job site.
+A time period during which an employee works at your business.
 See Scheduling Basics.

 A verification measure that helps managers and supervisors know whether users have seen their scheduled shifts.
 See Shift Acknowledgment.